Modeling complex measurement error in microbiome experiments to estimate relative abundances and detection effects

 In the second step of our optimization procedure, we apply a constrained Newton algorithm within an augmented Lagrangian algorithm to allow elements of $\hat{\mathbf{p}}$ and $\hat{\tilde{\mathbf{p}}}$ to equal zero.
 Iteratively in each row $\mathbf{p}_{k}$ of $\mathbf{p}$, we approximately solve

-where $f_n(\mathbf{p}_k)$ is the objective function $f_n$ considered as a function of only $\mathbf{p}_{k}$, with all other parameters fixed at values obtained in previous optimization steps.
-To do this, we choose update directions for $\mathbf{p}_k$ via an augmented Lagrangian algorithm of \citet{bazaraa2006nonlinear} applied to
+where we write $f_n(\mathbf{p}_k)$ as a function of only $\mathbf{p}_{k}$ to reflect that we fix all other parameters at values obtained in previous optimization steps.
+We choose update directions for $\mathbf{p}_k$ via an augmented Lagrangian algorithm of \citet{bazaraa2006nonlinear} applied to

 where $Q_k^{(t)}$ is a quadratic approximation to $f_n(\mathbf{p}_k)$ at $\mathbf{p}_k^{(t)}$ and $\nu$ and $\mu$ are chosen using the algorithm of \citet{bazaraa2006nonlinear}.
 The augmented Lagrangian algorithm iteratively updates $\nu$ and $\mu$ until solutions to $\mathcal{L}_k$ satisfy $|\sum_{j = 1}^J p_{kj} - 1| < \epsilon$ for a small prespecified value of $\epsilon$ (we use $10^{-10}$ by default).
 Within each iteration of the augmented Lagrangian algorithm, we minimize $\mathcal{L}_k$ via fast non-negative least squares to preserve nonnegativity of $\mathbf{p}_k$.
 Through the augmented Lagrangian algorithm, we obtain a value $\mathbf{p}_{\mathcal{L}_k}^{(t)}$ of $\mathbf{p}_k$ that minimizes $\mathcal{L}_k^{(t)}$ (at final values of $\nu$ and $\mu$) subject to nonnegativity constraints.
 Our update direction for $\mathbf{p}_k$ is then given by $\mathbf{s}_k^{(t)} = \mathbf{p}^{(t)}_{\mathcal{L}_k} - \mathbf{p}^{(t)}_k$.
 We conduct a backtracking line search in direction $\mathbf{s}_k^{(t)}$ to find an update $\mathbf{p}_k^{(t + 1)}$ that decreases $f_n(\mathbf{p}_k)$.